• Skip to primary navigation

 Yellow Split Peas Dal

-• 2 cups yellow split pea dal
+• 2 cups Yellow split pea rinsed and drained

 • ½ teaspoon Turmeric powder